Robert Petre, 9th Baron Petre: Catholic emancipation

 It would nevertheless have been a disappointment to Robert that he did not live to see more far-reaching emancipation for Roman Catholics.
 The trend towards it had become irreversible but it was still a long time coming.
-It was over a quarter of a century later that the Emancipation Act of 1829 removed the bulk of the restrictions that continued to beset Roman Catholics.
+It was over a quarter of a century later that the Roman Catholic Relief Act 1829 removed the bulk of the restrictions that continued to beset Roman Catholics.
 Even then, some survived.
-It was only in 1974 that it was formally enacted that a Roman Catholic may hold the office of Lord Chancellor and, to this day, it is only Roman Catholics who are barred, on religious grounds, from ascending the Throne.
+It was only in 1974 that it was formally enacted that a Roman Catholic may hold the office of Lord Chancellor and, to this day, it is only Roman Catholics who are barred, on religious grounds, from ascending the throne.